VidTu/HCsCR/README.md

 **A**: Yes, no, it depends, as your server admin decides, and everything in-between.
 Check your server rules for something like "Crystal Optimizer".

+**Q**: Is this designed to be a hack, does this mod contain hacks?
+**A**: No. This mod is not designed to be a hack and shouldn't contain anything that can be considered a hack.
+It does affect your gameplay by reducing the effects the ping (latency) has on you.
+Whether this is a hack or not is up to you and your server admin to decide.

 **Q**: I've found a bug.
 **A**: Report it [here](https://github.com/VidTu/HCsCR/issues).
 If you are not sure if this is a bug, you can join the [Discord](https://discord.gg/Q6saSVSuYQ).